 AfriTin Mining Company (Pty) Ltd is currently operating a conventional opencast tin mine with three mining licence areas (ML 134, ML 129, and ML 133) located near the Uis settlement in the Erongo Region, Namibia.
-AfriTin is seeking to further explore base and rare precious metal mining opportunities and proposes to undertake exploration activities on EPL 5670 for precious minerals in the Kunene Region.
-EPL 5670 is located approximately 103km from Uis, assessable from the D2612 district road and C35 main road, and 70km from Khorixas, assessable from the D2628 district road and C39 main road (or D2612 and C35) (Figure 1).
+AfriTin is seeking to further explore for base, rare, precious metals and minerals and propose to undertake exploration activities on EPL 5445 in the Erongo Region.
+EPL 5445 extends slightly into the Kunene Region, approximately 90km from Uis along the C35 main road and D2342 district road (Figure 1).